 The upper edge of the vireo's hanging basket nest was carefully secured to the maple twigs with all sorts of things, bits of hair, grape vine fibres, gossamer spider webs and what looked like the silk from caterpillar cocoons.
 The inside of the nest was filled with down, and woven artfully into the outside structure of the nest were birch bark, leaves, lichens, fur, mosses, bits of goatsbeard fluff and even small wild turkey feathers.

-An Algonquin basket maker would have been proud to claim the vireo's nest, which is organic architecture of the highest order, and I doubt even Antonio Gaudí could have produced a structure more functional and pleasing to the eye.
+An Algonquin basket maker would have been proud to claim the vireo's nest, which is organic architecture of the highest order, and I doubt even Antonio Gaudà could have produced a structure more functional and pleasing to the eye.
 He would, however, been delighted by the concatenary arrangement of its elements.

-along the edge of the western hill are starting to turn gloriously, enfolded in the sunny days and cold nights which engender the brightest and most colourful autumns here in the north.
+The woodland was quiet yesterday, and the trees along the edge of the western hill are starting to turn gloriously, enfolded in the sunny days and cold nights which engender the brightest and most colourful autumns here in the north.
 Out of such small gifts come clarity, stillness and resolution.

 4 comments: